Particular/docs.particular.net/tutorials/intro-to-nservicebus/2-sending-a-command/tutorial.md

 **Message assemblies** should be entirely self-contained, meaning they should contain only NServiceBus message types, and any supporting types required by the messages themselves.
 For example, if a message uses an enumeration type for one of its properties, then that enumeration should also live within the same message assembly.

 INFO: It is technically possible to embed messages within the endpoint assembly, but then those messages can't be exchanged with other endpoints.
 Samples will also sometimes embed the messages in order to make the sample easier to understand.
-In this course, we'll stick to keeping them in dedicated message assemblies.
+In this tutorial, we'll stick to keeping them in dedicated message assemblies.

 Additionally, message assemblies should have no dependencies other than libraries included with the .NET Framework, and the NServiceBus core assembly, which is required to reference the `ICommand` interface.